opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ## Monitor types

 OpenSearch Dashboard alerting plugin provides four monitor types:
-* per-query - This monitor runs a query and generates alert notifications based on criteria that matches.
+* per query - This monitor runs a query and generates alert notifications based on criteria that matches.
-* per-bucket - This monitor runs a query that evaluates trigger criteria based on aggregated values in the data set.
+* per bucket - This monitor runs a query that evaluates trigger criteria based on aggregated values in the data set.
-* per-cluster metrics - Runs API requests on the cluster to monitor its health.
+* per cluster metrics - Runs API requests on the cluster to monitor its health.
-* per-document - Runs a query to return the amount of documents indexed within the last hour, then it evaluates newly indexed data and returns the documents that match the criteria to generate an alert notification.
+* per document - Runs a query at the document level that returns the amount of documents indexed within the last hour, then it evaluates newly indexed data and returns the documents that match the criteria to generate an alert notification.
-### Document-level monitors
+### More about per document monitors

 You can set an alert for individual documents within an index with a per document monitor.
 The query returns specific documents that contain the fields that match the trigger criteria that you want to monitor.

-To create a per document monitor that generates notifications when the trigger conditions are met, follow these steps:
-1. Select the data source that you want to monitor, such as the index.
-2. Set the frequency for how often to run the monitor.
-3. Create the query and set the alert trigger condition.
-Optionally, you can combine two separate query conditions by adding the same tag to both queries.
+The per query and per bucket monitors can only take a single query with one trigger condition.
+Per document monitors allow you to combine multiple query trigger conditions by adding the same tag to all queries.
+By default, the Alerting plugin processes the trigger conditions from all queries as a logical OR operation, so if any of the conditions are met, it generates the alert notification.

 The Alerting plugin also creates document findings data that contain metadata about which document matches each query.
 Security analytics can use the document findings data to keep track and analyze the query data separate from the alert processes.

 The metadata provided for each document finding includes:

 * document - The document ID and index name
 * Query - The query name that matched the document